 Phonics is a way of teaching children how to read and write.
 It helps children hear, identify and use different sounds that distinguish one word from another in the English language.

-- Recognise, say and write all phonemes within each phase of Letters and Sounds.
+- Recognise, say and write all phonemes within each phase

-- Recognise, say and write all Tricky and High Frequency Words within each phase of Letters and Sounds.
+- Recognise, say and write all Tricky and High Frequency Words within each phase

 - Use their phonic knowledge to blend and segment phonetically decodable words.

 - Use their phonic knowledge to attempt to read and write more complex words.

 - Read easily, fluently and with good understanding, age and ability appropriate texts.

 - Develop the habit of reading widely and often, for both pleasure and information.

 - Write clearly, accurately and coherently, using phonic knowledge.